the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // true
 ~~~~~~~

 The newly created `isDeveloper` boolean can be used in an if-else statement as condition now.
-However, since the expression evaluates to an boolean anyway, we can use this *on the fly* as a condition, because it will evaluate within the parentheses:
+However, since the expression evaluates to an boolean anyway, we can use this *on the fly* as a condition in the if-else statement, because it will evaluate within the parentheses:

 {title="index.js",lang="javascript"}
 ~~~~~~~